You must apply online for an entry visa before travelling to Barbados if you are a citizen of any country or territory listed below:

 🇸🇾 Syrian Arab Republic

-Haitian citizens who have a U.S. green card (i.e. permanent residency) do not need an entry visa.
+Haitian citizens who have a U.S. green card (i.e. permanent residency) do NOT need an entry visa.

 If this applies to you, remember to bring your U.S. green card when travelling to Barbados, as you are required to furnish proof that you are exempt from the requirement to obtain an entry visa.

-If you are a citizen of another country not listed on this page, you do not need to obtain an entry visa as long as you enter Barbados using a valid passport issued to you by that other country.
+If you are a citizen of another country not listed on this page, you do NOT need to obtain an entry visa as long as you enter Barbados using a valid passport issued to you by that other country.